 The School District is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
 The School District joined together with other school districts in Ohio to participate in the Ohio School Plan (OSP), a public entity insurance purchasing pool to obtain liability coverage.
 Each individual school district enters into an agreement with the OSP and its premium is based on the types of coverage and limits of coverage, and deductibles that it selects.
-During fiscal year 2005, the School District contracted with the Ohio School Plan for various types of insurance as follows:
+During fiscal year 2006, the School District contracted with the Ohio School Plan for various types of insurance as follows:

 Coverage Amount Deductible

+Puilding and Contents replacement aget \$16,281,888 \$1,000

-Building and Contents-replacement cost \$16,299,200 \$2,500
+Building and Contents-replacement cost \$1,000

-Boilers, Machinery/Equipment Breakdown 100,000 1,500
+Boilers, Machinery/Equipment Breakdown 250,000 1,000

-Money and Securities 25,000 1,000
+Money and Securities 10,000 1,000

 Automobile Liability 3,000,000 1,000

 Uninsured Motorists 1,000,000 1,000

-General Liability
+General Liability/Violence

 Per occurrence 1,000,000 0

 Total per year 3,000,000 0

-Violence 1,000,000 0
+Declaratory Equitable Injunctive Relief 25,000 2,500